microsoft/FluidFramework/README.md

 ## Source Code Overview

+[Chaincode](./chaincode) contains our latest component and chaincode demos.
+This is the right place to get started checking out the world of Prague.

 [Routerlicious](./routerlicious) contains our latest prototype around new approaches to collaborative objects as well as a server backend to enable them with minimal COGS.
 This is probably where you want to start.

 [Historian](./historian) provides a REST API to git repositories.
 The API is similar to that exposed by GitHub but can be used in local development.